RCharlesAbraham/StandaloneCertificateGenerator/readme/REGISTRATION_SYSTEM.md

 ## Notes
 - Staff members do NOT have stream/level fields (NULL in database)
+> Public registration will only create student accounts (Students will have `reg_no`), staff must be created by admins or via admin tools.
 - Program ID is only generated for students
 - Department dropdown is dynamically populated client-side
 - All department lists are hardcoded in JavaScript for performance